Star Trek: Aftermath (Cardassian phase)

 While we are now actively playing (Sundays at 1pm to 7pm Central Time) we are still recruiting players to run in this campaign on Roll20 system and using ObsidianPortal to catalog our exploits and disperse information.
 Interested parties may email me via email@example.com to reserve a spot, space (the final frontier) is limited.

-We are full and have no player slots available and expectations are that we will continue indefinitely on Sundays.
+We have 1, possibly 2, player slots available and expectations are that we will continue indefinitely on Sundays.
 There is no problem joining if there is a slot available, people get transferred all the time in Starfleet.
 If no slot is available I am willing to invite you as a player here so you can read the details and join should a slot open, or perhaps have you as a ‘guest star’ NPC player.
-Interested players are encouraged to email me via email@example.com to reserve a spot/get more information.
+Interested players are encouraged to email me via firstname.lastname@example.org to reserve a spot/get more information.

 Curious at what it’s all about?
 Check out the “Post Nemesis Situation” below to give you an idea.
 We are running the Star Trek: The Role Playing Game system by FASA which has been modified with updates as new information in the Trek universe has appeared, but nothing in the gaming system has been taken away.
 If you know and like FASA Trek you’ll feel right at home here.
 We are starting in 2387, post Dominion War (thus the Aftermath part) and a very few days before the Hobus system star explodes.